Sign In

 Gospel Acclamation: Matthew Chapter: 5 Verses: 10

 Alleluia, alleluia.
-Blessed are they who are persecuted for the sake of righteousness, for theirs is the Kingdom of heaven.
+Blessed are the poor in spirit; for theirs is the Kingdom of heaven.
 Alleluia, alleluia.

-Gospel: Matthew Chapter: 24 Verses: 4-13
+Gospel: Matthew Chapter: 5 Verses: 1-12a